i05nagai/memorandum/language/english_speaking.md

     * the toilet is blocked
 * harness
     * to put a harness on a horse
+    * to collect or control something so that it can be used effectively
+    * harness energy/ideas/skills
+        * organizations need to harness the skills and knowledge of people who are retired or unemployed
+    * harness the power of sth
+        * Plans to help developing countries harness the power of technology are important in the fight against global warming
+*ewager/bet
-* wager/bet
+    * wager
         * an amount of money that you risk in the hope of winning more, by trying to guess something uncertain, or the agreement that you make to take this risk
-    * She put a kjo
+        * to risk money by guessing the result of sth
+        * More than 2 milion dollar was wagered legally on sport in Nevada in the last 12 months
+        * He is so confident of victory he has wagered on himself
 * stereotype
     * to have a set idea about what a particular type of a person is like, esp. an idea that is wrong
         * the study claims that British advertising stereotypes women